Ornamental Grasses great for Canadian climates

 Fescue grass

 Fescue ornamental grass is a compact variety that is significantly smaller than the previously mentioned ones.
-A beautiful addition to any Canadian garden when used to border planting beds at the front.
+A beautiful addition to most Canadian gardens when used to border planting beds at the front.
 Fescue ornamental requires minimal watering during the summer and is very easy to care for.
 These grasses are typically utilized more as ground cover instead of as standout feature plants.
 Fescue is available in various colors, providing excellent highlights to your low-maintenance landscaping.
 If you’re considering adding fescue grass to your project, keep in mind that they can easily produce seeds.
 This means they might establish themselves in other parts of your garden bed and will eventually need to be thinned out.